 - Nonsmoker or willing to quit.
 Smoking can increase the risk of implant failure and interfere with the healing process.
 Patients should refrain from smoking a few weeks before surgery and for several months after to allow the jawbone to remodel around the dental implants.

 People who want to know if they are good candidates for dental implants should schedule a consultation to discuss their specific needs, goals, and concerns.

 Getting Started with Dental Implants

-Dr. Cherry takes the time to consult with each patient in his Greenville practice to ensure they are fully involved and informed during the treatment planning process.
+Dr. Cherry takes the time to consult with each patient to ensure they are fully involved and informed during the treatment planning process.
 A thorough examination is performed, and x-rays or images may be taken to create a clear visual of the teeth, gums, and jaws.
 This allows for precise planning on how, where, and how many dental implants will be placed.

 Sedation options will also be discussed with patients to enhance their comfort during the procedure.
 Dr. Cherry offers several types of anesthesia that can be safely administered and monitored in the office.
 In determining the most comfortable solution for each patient’s procedure, he will review each patient’s medical history and discuss their preferences.

 How are Dental Implants Placed and Restored?

 Dr. Cherry will work closely with patients to develop a personalized treatment plan aligned with their needs and goals.
 If any procedures are necessary to prepare for dental implants, such as tooth extraction or bone grafting, they will occur first.
 In some cases, dental implants can be placed at the same time, while in others, there is a waiting period of several months while the bone graft or extraction site heals.

 Before dental implants are placed, the area will be numbed with a local anesthetic, and any sedation will be administered to create a relaxing experience.